jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 # Rebuild environment prerequisites
 tool=mvn
-# or tool=mvn-3.8.5 is default 3.6.3 version does not match your prerequisites (available version may be limited by images available on Dockerhub)
+# or tool=mvn-3.8.5 if default 3.6.3 version does not match your prerequisites (available version may be limited by images available on Dockerhub)
+# or tool=gradle or tool=sbt
 jdk=8
 newline=crlf
 # crlf for Windows, lf for Unix